bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Session-25.md

 * Morty new stats.
 * Arturas looked at the autocarraige specs that Xen had, discuss costs of carraige.
 * Simple Greg, writes a letter to [Mo Joe (he/him)](Game/Worlds/Post-Calamity/Verdantholm#Mo%20Joe%20(he/him))  to ask about the observations about natural escalation.
-* On Fire, should escalate once you are taking injury damage.
-* Holy knights guard the church.
-* 3 candles at the front of the church.

 ### Hooks